gshipley/enterprise_training/AdminTraining.md

 	e9e92282a16b49e7b78d69822ac53e1d

-The above is the unique user id that was created for the newly created php gear.
-Lets examine the contents of this gear by using the following command:
+The above is the unique user id that was created for your application gear.
+Lets examine the contents of this gear by using the following commands:

 	# cd e9e92282a16b49e7b78d69822ac53e1d
 	# ls -al